ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

 - How can I use the principles and primitives of object-oriented programming to implement Python programs with top-notch and easy-to-understand designs?
 - Check out the [course slides](/slides/data-abstraction/object-oriented-programming/) for a detailed investigation of these chapters!
+- Go to the `data-abstraction/object-oriented/` directory on [Proactive Programmers Live](https://proactiveprogrammers.com/live/) and investigate all of the Python programs!

 ### Next Steps